ashutoshmjain/gita/src/mathuraChap01.md

 > Religious accounts claim `Bramhrishi` had one hundred sons taken that fateful morning.
 He probably treated all his disciples, particularly `Aacharyas` (the faculty members), as his true-born !

 `Mathura` - the budding city, saw her first mishap.
-The epitome of knowledge hubs was in full bloodbath.
 Fortunately `Adrushyanti`, his daughter-in-law survived the ghastly massacre.
 She was carrying yet to be born `Parāśara` - couple of months into conception.
 The young woman turned a widow even before rituals of her motherhood.

 Despite his connect with continuum - the cyclic play of the past, present and the future - `Bramhrishi` wasn't immune to pain.
 The pain of child is known to be cruel of them all -  even animals cry.
 Remorseful `Bramhrishi`, however, didn't shed any -  as if tears froze in his mind.
 Time and again, he wondered about the curse.

 More he thought, more he saw himself at the root of this conflict.
-That he must have incurred an error to warrant such a backlash - from the very people he was trying to salvage - his old.
-Not by age - by lifestyle and the myths they chose to live by!
+That he must have incurred a mistake to warrant such a backlash - from the very people he was trying to salvage - his old.
+Not by age - by lifestyle - and the myths they chose to live by!
 Those who lived off the jungle and followed its rules - without any recollection of the past and none to worry in foresight.
 Spoken words were call to actions for them.
 They weren't equipped to withhold impulses - to think deeper than the recent past, or plan ahead of immediate future.
 They believed in old stories (`Puranas`) as the word of God.
 And they believed in barter - to its extreme - an eye for an eye.

 Why would they turn against me ? - `Bramhrishi` thought!